BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !img("vr_puzzle_3.jpg")

-Proceed into the next room once you're done.
+Enter the door at the bottom to return to Charous Mountain once you're done.

 Grab the hidden *Elemental Seed*.
 At the fork, go down to grab a hidden *Calcium* and fight another spirit.

 !battle(["Owen", :SPIRITM, 0], "Desert Field")

 Head back up to the fork and go right.
 After a few more climbs you'll find another fork.
-Going straight will lead you to another spirit.
+Going right will lead you to another spirit.

 !battle(["Duster", :SPIRITM, 0], "Big Top Arena")